devops329/devops/instruction/jwtPizzaServiceContainer/jwtPizzaServiceContainer.md

    CMD ["node", "index.js", "80"]
    ```

 1. Modify/Create the `config.js` file.
-Set the database host field so that it looks outside of the container for the MySQL server by specifying the value of `host.docker.internal`.
+Set the database host field so that it looks outside the container for the MySQL server by specifying the value of `host.docker.internal`.
 Make sure you include the `config.js` file in your `.gitignore` file so that you do not accidentally push it to your repository.
 Set the parameters, such as the jwtSecret and factory.apiKey, according to your environment.
    ```sh
    module.exports = {
     jwtSecret: 'yourRandomJWTGenerationSecretForAuth',